-4.3.
+8.3.
 Variables

 The DATA COLLECTION SCHEDULE that follows the abstract summarizes the frequency and timing of data collection in this non-interventional study.
-Where available, the following items are to be documented at baseline and/or during the observational period:
+Where available, the following items are to be documented at baseline (enrollment) and/or during the observational period:

-- Demographic data - Diagnosis and medical history
+- Demographic data

+- Diagnosis and medical history

-Including history or serology of HBV, and history of Human T-lymphotropic virus (HTLV)-related T-cell leukemia/lymphoma and demyelinating disease (in Brazilian patients only)
+- Including history or serology of HBV, and history of Human T-lymphotropic virus (HTLV)-related T-cell leukemia/lymphoma and demyelinating disease

 - ECOG performance status

+- Laboratory work-up including hematology and chemistry

+- Hematotox score (Rejeski 2023)

 - Comorbid conditions

 - History of prior malignancy

-• Multiple myeloma disease characteristics
+- Multiple myeloma disease characteristics

-Type of myeloma and staging of disease
+- Type of myeloma and staging of disease

-Prior therapies for multiple myeloma
+- Prior therapies for multiple myeloma

-• Cilta-cel therapy
+- Cilta-cel therapy

-Apheresis date and any adverse event related to this procedure
+- Apheresis date and any adverse event related to this procedure

-Lymphodepleting chemotherapy
+- Lymphodepleting chemotherapy

-Bridging therapy
+- Bridging therapy

-Dates and reasons for discontinuation for patients who are apheresed but do not receive cilta-cel (these patients will only be followed-up until the time of decision not to infuse cilta-cel)
+- Dates and reasons for discontinuation for patients who are apheresed but do not receive cilta-cel (these patients will only be followed-up until the time of decision not to infuse cilta-cel)

-Dose/number of cells infused
+- Dose/number of cells infused

+- Batch numbers

-Toxicities/complications (see Section 4.3.2 and Section 6.3) including those occurring between apheresis and Day 0 of CAR-T administration (see Section 6.3.1.1)
+- For non-conforming products, the parameter(s) out of specification - Toxicities/complications (see Section 8.3.2 and Section 10.3) including those occurring between apheresis and cilta-cel administration (see Section 10.3.1.1)